 Free parking is available around the museum building.
 Parking is available in a small lot across from the main entrance as well as past the building on the side.

 The museum's exhibits are accessible by wheelchair.
 Museum restrooms are accessible to those with mobility disabilities or in wheelchairs.
 Our building is all one level.
 Outdoor exhibits are located on a flat grass surface.

 Admission is free.
-Visitors that wish to donate can find a cash box along the wall in the main gallery, near the office.
+Visitors that wish to donate can find a cash box next to the guestbook podium.

 Please be sure to sign our guestbook at the front door and include everyone in your party, including children.
 You may also leave an email address to be included on our mailing list.

 We recommend allowing an hour to tour the galleries and outdoor artifacts and to bring a camera.
 Photography is allowed.